DaneLyttinen/Assignment3/README.md

 $ pip install -r requirements.txt
 ```
 To set up a virtual environemnt in pycharm follow the steps on the jetbrains website at https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html

+This seems to work more accurately than the other ways of setting up the project.

 ## Execution